 How to Compile Records of Trust Transactions

-This helps because you can determine how much is available to distribute to the income beneficiaries, while at the same time keeping track of the trust’s ongoing tax situation.
-You’ll also gain some insight into how much you should charge for your trustee’s fee.
+After you create an initial inventory, you can begin tracking the activity in the trust account.
+Just like maintaining a running balance in your own checkbook, tracking this basic information helps in any number of ways.
+With it, you can determine how much is available to distribute to the income beneficiaries, while at the same time keeping track of the trust’s ongoing tax situation.

-The difference between income and principal
+Know the difference between income and principal

 As you keep track of these transactions, you need to understand the difference between income and principal.
-Unlike personal accounts, trusts differentiate between principal, or the assets of the trust, and income¸ or the money earned by the assets.
+Unlike your personal accounts, where you probably lump all your funds together and then pay your bills from the pot of cash, trusts differentiate between principal, or the assets of the trust, and income¸ or the money earned by the assets.

-You have to know what the trust’s cost is in an asset before you can make an informed decision as to what to do with it, and should you decide to sell it, you need to know the basis in order to correctly calculate the capital gain or loss.
+You have to know what the trust’s cost is in an asset before you can make an informed decision as to what to do with it; should you decide to sell it, you need to know the basis, down to the last dollar, in order to correctly calculate the capital gain or loss.

 By designating which shares are sold, you can generate either a larger or smaller capital gain or loss, depending on what’s most advantageous to the trust.
 Keeping track of each specific tax lot allows you to keep all your options open.

-Filing income tax returns annually
+File estate income tax returns annually

-If you’re unable to complete and file the return by the filing deadline, you may file Form 7004, Application for Automatic 6-Month Extension of Time To File Certain Business Income Tax, Information, and Other Returns instead.
+If you’re unable to complete and file the return by the filing deadline, you may file Form 7004, Application for Automatic 6-Month Extension of Time to File Certain Business Income Tax, Information, and Other Returns instead.
 Remember, any taxes owed for the prior year must be paid by April 15; the extension of time to file isn’t an extension of time to pay.